vippsas/vipps-solutions/recurring-and-login/vipps-login-recurring-howitworks.md

 ---
 END_METADATA -->

-# How Login works with Vipps Recurring
+# Using Login and Recurring together

 <!-- START_COMMENT -->